Fine American and European Paintings

 If you are taking an image with a bright window behind it, any camera will tend to adjust to the bright light, and the artwork will appear very dark and lose all its color and definition.
 Move the artwork away from bright backgrounds, and into a more protected area.

 Do not allow shadows to fall across your artwork.
 They not only can be distracting, but they tend to alter the color and cause dead spots... just the opposite of glare from a flash.

 Do not aim lights directly at the art, but reflect it off the ceiling, for better and more even light coverage.
+Keep your eyes open and alert for glare from anbient light.
+Slight changes to the angle of the artwork to the camera may be all that's required to correct this issue.
 Regular incandescent light is OK, but such images always need some correction.
 We can deal with that.
-Flourescent light is no good for taking images, even the new "energy saving" type.

 9. Take CLOSE-UP images...

 Good detail images are always helpful.
 Often, a closeup of the signature will be definitive for the value of an artwork.
 Be mindful of all the above tips to make your detail images as clear and focused as the overall images.

 10. You can send us images as they COME OUT of the camera...